-Special Admissions/Enrollment Requirements for CNAS 1014:
+\Special Admissions/Enrollment Requirements for CNAS 1014:

-have a high school diploma or equivalent, and be able to legally work in the United States by the end of the CNAS 1014 Nursing Assistant course to obtain licensure and employment.
+- have a high school diploma or equivalent, and be able to legally work in the United States by the end of the CNAS 1014 Nursing Assistant course to obtain licensure and employment. - meet required placement test scores. - submit to a substance abuse screening and criminal background check during the first week of class. - complete and submit proof of a negative tuberculosis (TB) skin test prior to clinical training. - Students must comply with the Department of Long Term Care hour requirements for completion of 74 hours of theory and 16 hours of clinical experience.

-- meet required placement test scores or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II. - submit to a substance abuse screening and criminal background check during the first week of class. - complete and submit proof of a negative tuberculosis (TB) skin test prior to clinical training. - Students must comply with the Department of Long Term Care hour requirements for completion of 74 hours of theory and 16 hours of clinical experience.
+\\Special Admissions/Enrollment Requirements for PHLB 1016:

-Special Admissions/Enrollment Requirements for PHLB 1016:
+• be at least 18 years of age by time of completion.

-- be at least 18 years of age by time of completion. - have a high school diploma or equivalent at the time of application. - meet required placement test scores or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II. - submit to substance abuse screening and criminal background check during the first week of class.
+- have a high school diploma or equivalent at the time of application. - submit to substance abuse screening and criminal background check during the first week of class.